ilap/CSC8311A1/README.md

 the following steps below:

 1. Select the species genome (currently only _B.
 Subtillis strain 168_),

-2. Insert the target sequence to the _Species_ text area to find homologous sequence in the selected genome.
-For testing, the *amyE* gene of *B. subtillis* fasta file (_amyE_B_Subtilis_strain_168.fa_) can be found under ./sequence directory.
+2. Insert the target sequence to the Species text area to find homologous sequence in the selected genome.
+   For testing, copy and paste the contain of the  *amyE* gene of *B. subtillis* fasta file (amyE_B_Subtilis_strain_168.fa).
 3. Choose the up/down stream offset for extending the search range by the offset in the genome.
    The 0 means, that the search will be run only on the exact length of the found target sequence.
-4. Select PAM sequence
+   The deafult (2000) means that the search will start 2000 nucleotides upstream and finish at 2000 nucleotides downstream of the selected gene in the genome.
+4. Select PAM sequence.
+Currently, just some of the wild-type Cas9's PAMs (NGG and NAG) are added to the database.
-5. And finally click the **_Search gRNA_** button.
+5. And finally click the **__Search gRNA__** button.

+The result (see screenshots) should be the list of the found guide RNAs in the genom, based on the target sequence.
+There is any statistical analysis in this base assignment.

 See, screenshot below: